aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 ### Gitlab
-The Quikly Gitlab integration can be used to keep track of your test runs in Gitlab.
+The Wring Gitlab integration can be used to keep track of your test runs in Gitlab.
 To set this up you will need to provide a few things:

 - Gitlab Organization Name